neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 - `--recipe zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/pruned90_quant-none` specifies the transfer learning recipe.
 In this case, we passed a SparseZoo stub, which instructs SparseML to download a premade SST2 transfer learning recipe.
 In addition to SparseZoo stubs, you can also pass a local path to a YAML recipe.

 - `--distill_teacher zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/base-none` is an optional argument that allows you to apply model distillation during fine-tuning.
 Here, we pass SparseZoo stub (ending in base_none, specifying the dense version) which pulls a dense BERT model trained on SST2 from the SparseZoo.
-In addition to SpareseZoo stubs, you can also pass a local path to a PyTorch checkpoint.
+In addition to SparseZoo stubs, you can also pass a local path to a PyTorch checkpoint.

 The script uses the SparseZoo stubs to identify and download the starting checkpoint and recipe file.
 SparseML then parses the transfer learning recipe and adjusts the training loop to maintain sparsity during the fine-tuning process.
 It then kicks off the transfer learning run.

 The resulting model is 90% pruned and quantized, and achieves 92% validation accuracy on SST2!

-#### **Aside: Dense Teacher Creation**
+### **Aside: Dense Teacher Creation**

 You will notice that we passed a `--distill_teacher` argument to the training loop above.
 This is an optional argument, but distillation can help to improve accuracy during the transfer learning process.